Kroxyl/TerminologyM2TAL-DG/README.md

 ## Rule-based identification system 2 :

-The second rule-based identification system is created with the simple framework for state-of-the-art NLP.
+The second rule-based identification system is created with the flair framework for state-of-the-art NLP.

 Check https://github.com/flairNLP/flair for more informations about this framework.